userneo123/Summer-Interns-Batch-2027/README.md

 - Fork this repository.
 - Create a branch named after your name.
 - Make a folder named after your GitHub account.
-- Inside that folder, create a `details.txt` file containing:
+- Inside that folder, create a `your-github-username.txt` file containing:
   - Your name
   - Your branch
   - Your GitHub username